Greg Gilbert (musician): Music

-In June 2010, Delays released their fourth album Star Tiger Star Ariel on the label Lookout Mountain Records, with “Unsung” as the lead single.
+In June 2010, Delays released their fourth album Star Tiger Star Ariel on the label Lookout Mountain Records, with "Unsung" as the lead single.
 The album was heavily inspired by Southampton and driving around the New Forest National Park.
-Greg said "The first album sounded like the sun, the second album like a club, 'Everything's The Rush' was a festival, but this album sounds like roots beneath the city shaking the buildings at night.
+Gilbert said "The first album sounded like the sun, the second album like a club, 'Everything's The Rush' was a festival, but this album sounds like roots beneath the city shaking the buildings at night.
 This record is about being lost, and the dream of being found.
 It is our most personal record, and, more than anything, is a soundscape for our home."
 Later in the year, the band embarked on another UK tour.

-Greg stated in 2013 that he considered Star Tiger Star Ariel to be the best Delays album.
+Gilbert stated in 2013 that he considered Star Tiger Star Ariel to be the best Delays album.

-While Delays were on hiatus, Greg started his side project The Lunar Fields with ex-members of Liverpool’s The Maybes and The Sums.
-Although the band didn’t release any of their tracks officially, some of them were uploaded on YouTube and SoundCloud in 2012.
+While Delays were on hiatus, Gilbert started his side project The Lunar Fields with ex-members of Liverpool's The Maybes and The Sums.
+Although the band didn't release any of their tracks officially, some of them were uploaded on YouTube and SoundCloud in 2012.

-In 2014, Greg toured the UK with Delays for the last time to mark the 10th anniversary of Faded Seaside Glamour.
+In 2014, Gilbert toured the UK with Delays for the last time to mark the 10th anniversary of Faded Seaside Glamour.
 This was the first and only time the band played the album in its entirety.

-One of Greg Gilbert’s final wishes was a vinyl release of the band’s first album Faded Seaside Glamour.
+One of Gilbert's final wishes was a vinyl release of the band's first album Faded Seaside Glamour.
 The LP was released on 27 January 2023 and charted at #2 in the UK Vinyl Chart.

 Visual art

 In 2013, Gilbert started to gain acclaim and accolades for his work as a visual artist.
 While he had always been passionate about creating art and attended Winchester School of Art in 1995 with the intention of becoming a conceptual designer for film, his main focus had been music until Delays decided to go on hiatus after the Star Tiger Star Ariel era due to family commitments.
 His initial signature style consisted mainly of biro miniatures, biro reliefs and pencil drawings.

-In March 2013, Greg’s first exhibition, Requiem for a Village, was held at Harbour Lights Picture House in Southampton’s Ocean Village.
+In March 2013, Gilbert's first exhibition, Requiem for a Village, was held at Harbour Lights Picture House in Southampton's Ocean Village.
 It was inspired by family photos, knitting patterns and postcards from the 1970s.
 He won the Beaulieu Fine Arts Award with his piece Affinities 1 in his first year of going public with his art.
-In the same year, he also won the award for being the ‘Best In The South Of England’ at a private view of the National Open Art Competition.

-Many exhibitions in numerous art galleries would follow, including the large solo exhibition Through Sand in 2015 and A Gentle Shrug into Everything, his exhibition alongside Leonardo Da Vinci at Southampton Art Gallery in 2019.

-Following his cancer diagnosis, Greg decided to move away from his signature biro miniature style due to its physically draining nature.
+In the same year, he also won the award for being the "Best in the South of England" at a private view of the National Open Art Competition.
+Many exhibitions in numerous art galleries would follow, including the large solo exhibition Through Sand in 2015 and A Gentle Shrug into Everything, an exhibition at Southampton Art Gallery in 2019.
+Following his cancer diagnosis, Gilbert decided to move away from his signature biro miniature style due to its physically draining nature.
 He began to focus on different kinds of visual art, such as sculptural drawings, convalescent drawings and abstract acrylic paintings.